dessygil/des-personal-site/README.md

 - change proxy to make the frontend call to backend on heroku
 - maybe try site security course from code academy
 - GET FIRST BLOG POST IN
-- - figure out how to write a nice blog filled with code snippets and screenshots
+- figure out how to write a nice blog filled with code snippets and screenshots
 - figure out how make my general blog posts better
 - figure out how to make the margin top consistent throughout whole site
 - work on making an experience part
-- get a 404 page
+- Format 404 page
 - add a footer
-- add a logo
 - build out experience
-- have button to bring to blog page
+- have button to bring to blog page at home page
-- change bottom for whats next
+- top list resume could be better put together the a tag inside the div have the exact same
+- website can be pulled from github so I can add a link to github projects that are being hosted